creation-ui/react/README.md

 # Creation UI

-is a design system that lets you build a React powered websites and apps.
+is a design system that lets you build React-powered websites and apps.
 It's built on top of <b>React</b> and [Tailwind CSS](https://tailwindcss.com) and it's fully customizable.
 It's a great starting point for your next project.